ZhiyangGeeZhou/ZhiyangGeeZhou.github.io/index.md

 # ABOUT

-Zhiyang is an Assistant Professor in the Department of Statistics at the University of Manitoba, Canada.
+Zhiyang is an Assistant Professor in the Department of Statistics at the University of Manitoba.
 Prior to the current appointment, he was trained as a postdoctoral fellow in Northwestern University Feinberg School of Medicine and was awarded a PhD degree in Statistics by Simon Fraser University.